Guin-Kiwi/EasyPass/README.md

 ### Account Check

-When the user enters a login name, the program checks within the users.json for their username as the a key.
+When the user enters a login name, the program checks within the users.json for their nickname as the a key.
 If the account doesn't exist yet, the user is prompted to create a user and is returned to the previous menu.

 	`def login(accounts):
     while True: